ecm4u/businessdocumentmodel/README.md

 ## Installation

-Deploy the resulting `target/businessdocumentmodel-1.0-SNAPSHOT.amp` to your Alfresco installation using the normal Alfresco tools.
+Deploy the resulting `target/businessdocumentmodel-1.0-SNAPSHOT.jar` to the `modules/share` directory of your Alfresco installation.
+See the Alfresco documentation about [simple modules](https://docs.alfresco.com/5.1/concepts/dev-extensions-packaging-techniques-jar-files.html).

 ## Configuration